 But if your answer is that you want an aggressive lawyer to make your ex’s life hell by using the legal process to inflict revenge, however well-deserved, for emotional reasons based on events in the marriage, then an aggressive lawyer will likely not be of help to you in obtaining the financial or emotional results you desire.

-Aggression Often Has the Result of Reciprocal Aggression (And Negative Repercussions for You)
+Divorce Attorney Aggression in Court Often Has the Result of Reciprocal Aggression (And Negative Repercussions for You)

 What’s instead likely to happen is that the other spouse will do one of three things: 1) if they haven’t already, they will go out and get their own lawyer; 2) the lawyer they already have will adopt aggressive tactics aimed at you in response to your lawyer’s tactics, or 3) if they feel their own lawyer is not aggressive enough to go toe-to-toe with yours, they will go out and replace their current lawyer with one who is (e.g. replacing Alan Alda with Ray Liotta in Marriage Story).

 In none of those circumstances is it likely that your legal costs go down (and quite the opposite is typically the case), that you get to a resolution of your divorce more quickly (getting your divorce may take exponentially longer, as in years as opposed to months), or that you necessarily obtain the substantive results you are seeking.

 Understand That a Judge Is the Ultimate Decisionmaker in Your Case